 Katy graduated in newspaper journalism from City University in London and economics and politics from the University of Bristol.

 Follow Katy Barnato on Twitter

 European shares closed down on Friday, as a growing political crisis in Italy weighed on sentiment, combined with continual U.S. debt worries.

-U.S. stock index futures pointed to a lower open after dismal Chinese PMI data released early on Tuesday.
+U.S. stock index futures pointed to a lower open on Friday, as U.S. budget talks weighed on global markets.